hltcoe/patapsco/README.md

 A run's output file plus the configuration used to generate the run can be submitted at the website: https://scale21.org (not ready yet)

+## Bug Reports
+Use issues on Gitlab to report bugs or request new features.
+For a bug report include
+ * a description of what was expected and what actually happened
+ * any stack trace or error message
+ * the configuration file if the bug only happens with that configuration

 ## Development
 Developers should install Patapsco in editable mode along with development dependencies:
 ```